 The setting is available under Settings > Devices > Typing > Advanced Keyboard settings.

 This will make sure that you choose which keyboard is going to be used for which app.
 Usually, when you change the keyboard when using an app, Windows remembers that so you don’t have to set it up again.

 Apart from this, the Advanced keyboard settings page lets you override the default input method which could be different from the first one in your language list.
 Lastly, there is a Langage bar option as well which comes in handy to switch between the keyboard rather quickly.
 In case you have removed it, you can always restore the language bar back.

 Change Language Settings under the Administrative Tab

-The last one was reported by forum user with a solution.
-He reported that the problem occurred for him when he started typing in some program with non-Unicode characters.
-Windows will use the default system local language to interpret these characters even if the language is not available in language bar.
+The last one was reported by a forum user with a solution.
+He reported that the problem occurred for him when he started typing in some programs with non-Unicode characters.
+Windows will use the default system local language to interpret these characters even if the language is not available in the language bar.

 Go to Settings > Time and Language > Language > Administrative language settings.

 Under the Administrative Tab, click on Copy Settings.

 - Make sure that all Display language, Input language, and Format are English (United States) or whatever you want to have.
 If not go back and make those changes.